 No expense was spared and the area boasted amongst other amenities, housing for 10,000 workers, workshops, a library, hospital, swimming pool and even a golf course.

 A monumental, Utopian dream for sure, however, perhaps not unsurprisingly, the project was beset with problems from the very beginning.

-Ford also attempted to enforce a strict diet, but the combination of such delights as oatmeal, brown rice and tinned peaches proved less than popular with the indigenous workforce.
-To the extent that on one documented occasion the prescribed diet proved so unpopular that a riot broke out, and required a military intervention to quell the uprising.
+Ford also attempted to enforce a strict wholesome diet, however the combination of such delights as oatmeal, brown rice and tinned peaches proved less than popular with the indigenous workforce. in fact, to the extent that on one documented occasion the prescribed diet proved so unpopular that a riot broke out, and required a military intervention to quell the uprising.

 And there it remains to this day, a memorial to the broken dreams of its creator.

 Which perhaps is why it fell under the scrutiny of JM Ramirez-Suassi.

 The creator of 2018’s One Eyed Ulysses has returned with a delight.
 A title, a concept and a book that for some, may have hinted at a new conformity.
 Perhaps a linear narrative and a collection of images that might inform and satisfy those with a more “pedestrian“ taste.

 In fact it delivers an enigmatic dance which proves itself to be as worthy, satisfying and maybe even as perplexing as its predecessor.